tauty/reusablejvm/README.md

 # reusablejvm
-enable to perform your main method without invoking java command every time
+enable you to perform your main methods of java without invoking JVM every time.